hx2A/py5website/reference/py5magics_py5draw.rst

       -v VARIABLE, --var VARIABLE
                             assign image to variable
       -r RENDERER, --renderer RENDERER
-                            processing renderer to use for sketch
+                            processing renderer to use for Sketch
       --unsafe              allow new variables to enter the global namespace

-Updated on March 04, 2021 19:43:58pm UTC
+Updated on March 06, 2021 19:17:57pm UTC